stanford-rc/farmshare-docs/docs/connecting.md

 ### Logging in

 !!! important
-    If you have never logged into Farmshare before you won't be able to run apps/jobs until your Slurm account is created.
-This is done when you first connect to a login node.
+    If this is your very first time connecting to Farmshare you won't be able to run apps/jobs until your Slurm account is created.
+This is done when you first connect to a [login](#login) node.
 You can do that from Ondemand by selecting the Clusters drop down > [FarmShare Shell Access](https://ondemand.farmshare.stanford.edu/pun/sys/shell/ssh).**

 To use the FarmShare OnDemand interface: